ShreeyashGo/ShreeyashGo.github.io/pages/pages-root-folder/index.md

 <p style="font-family:georgia,garamond,serif; margin:2px 0px 0px 0px">
 Welcome to my website!
 I am Shreeyash Gowaikar.
 I am a pre-final year student at the Birla Institute of Technology and Science, Pilani, Goa Campus.
 I am pursuing a major in Computer Science with a minor in Data Science.
 <p style="font-family:georgia,garamond,serif;">
 My research interest lies in Computer Vision and Generative Adversarial Networks and I would really like to learn Reinforcement Learning.
 I have had experience with multiple GAN architectures and find GANs really intriguing.
-In the upcoming semester I am working on BCI Applications with Prof. Veeky Baths, as Cognitive Neuroscience is a really interesting field in my opinion.
+I am currently working with Prof. Tanmay Verlekar on a Study oriented Project with APPCAIR, BITS Pilani Goa Campus.
+I am working on Image to Video Transfer Learning for Transformer-based models.
 I am actively looking for Academic and Corporate Research Internships which could create a positive impact in the research communinty!
 <br>